5 Things to Consider Before Getting a Smartphone in Japan

 Hangin’ on the Telephone

 There is a DIY option.
-Before you leave for Japan you could purchase a Mobal SIM for ¥3,000 online and have it delivered free to your home.
+Before you leave for Japan you could purchase a Mobal Japan Unlimited SIM for ¥3,000 online and have it delivered free to your home.

-A 15-day package with unlimited data for ¥4,000 or an ongoing monthly fee of ¥6,000 (¥4,500 for students and teachers) for those planning to stay longer will give you a Japanese phone number before you arrive and 7 GB of fast data monthly, which is more than enough.
-Domestic call costs are ¥29/min or free if made between SoftBank phones (NB: starting Sep.
-1, 2017) and with no contract you can opt out when you want.
+Mobal offer a simple plan —you purchase a SIM and pay an ongoing monthly fee of ¥ 4,500.
+This way you get your Japanese phone number before you arrive and 7 GB of fast data monthly, which is more than enough.
+Domestic call costs are ¥29/min or free if made between SoftBank phones and with no contract you can opt out when you want.

 Do you want a data-only SIM or a data and voice SIM?Photo by Dmitri Popov